 - Confirm that the following statements apply to your application.
-For this application, the grant recipient (farm, or individual) is the applicant. - The applicant does not owe the State of Minnesota any back taxes and has not defaulted on any State of Minnesota backed financing in the last seven years.
-(True or False) - The applicant is compliant with current state regulations, or this project will support the organization becoming compliant.
-(True or False) - The applicant is a current Minnesota resident or business is authorized to farm in Minnesota.
-(True or False) - I am the principal operator or have the authority to apply on behalf of the farm and no other application is being submitted from this farm.
-(True or False) - I have not been convicted of a of criminal offense, such as theft, embezzlement, and forgery, related to a state grant agreement.
-(True or False) - Are any of the principals of the applicant an employee of the MDA or spouse of an MDA employee?
-(Yes or No) - o If yes, briefly describe the individual's role with the MDA and their relationship with the applicant and organization.
-(500 characters, including spaces) - The MDA is unable to reimburse for any work that is performed prior to the start date of the contract.
+For this application, the grant recipient (farm or individual) is the applicant. - The applicant does not owe the State of Minnesota any back taxes and has not defaulted on any State of Minnesota backed financing in the last seven years.
+(True) - The applicant is compliant with current state regulations, or this project will support the organization becoming compliant.
+(True) - The applicant is a current Minnesota resident or the business is authorized to farm in Minnesota.
+(True) - I am the principal operator or have the authority to apply on behalf of the farm and no other application is being submitted from this farm.
+(True) - The MDA is unable to reimburse for any work that is performed prior to the start date of the contract.
 Has work started on your proposed project or will work start before the grant contract agreement is signed by all parties?
-(Yes or No)
+(Yes or No) - Are any of the principals of the farm an employee of the MDA or part of an MDA employee's family or household?
+(Yes or No) - o If yes, briefly describe the individual's role with the MDA and their relationship to the applicant/organization.